Infectious Disease PK/PD Research Fellow

 John A. Bosso, PharmD, FCCP, FIDSA, FIDP

 College of Medicine

 Click to view Dr. Bosso's biography

-His research interests focus on anti-infective pharmacokinetics, pharmacodynamics, and efficacy in both pediatric and adult patients.
+His research interests focused on anti-infective pharmacokinetics, pharmacodynamics, and efficacy in both pediatric and adult patients.
 Dr. Bosso has published articles in Pharmacotherapy, Antimicrobial Agents and Chemotherapy, The Journal of Infectious Diseases, The Pediatric Infectious Disease Journal, Diagnostic Microbiology and Infectious Disease, Clinical Infectious Diseases, and The Journal of Infectious Diseases Pharmacotherapy.
 He has written chapters for textbooks that include Pharmacotherapy: A Pathophysiologic Approach, The Pharmacotherapy Self-Assessment Program, and The Textbook of Pediatric Infectious Diseases.
-He is a member of the editorial boards of Antimicrobial Agents and Chemotherapy, Pharmacotherapy, and The Journal of Pediatric Pharmacology and Therapeutics.
+He has served as a member of the editorial boards of Antimicrobial Agents and Chemotherapy, Pharmacotherapy, and The Journal of Pediatric Pharmacology and Therapeutics.

 Eileen Carter, PhD, RN

 New York – Presbyterian Hospital

 Dr. Carter earned her Bachelor of Science in Nursing at the New York University, School of Education and her Master of Philosophy in Nursing and Doctor of Philosophy in Nursing at Columbia University School of Nursing.